carldata/tsengine/README.md

 [![Build status](https://travis-ci.org/carldata/flow-script.svg?branch=master)](https://travis-ci.org/carldata/flow-script)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.carldata/flow-script_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.carldata/flow-script_2.12)

-This project consists of a compiler and an interpreter for FlowScript.
+Compiler and an interpreter for FlowScript.

 The reason for yet another script language is security.
 It should be safe to run script written by the user on the server.